um-grex/grex-docs/content/english/connecting/ood.md

 ## OSC OpenOnDemand on Grex
 ---

-OpenOnDemand is a Web portal appication for High-Performance Computing systems.
+OpenOnDemand is a Web portal application for High-Performance Computing systems.
 It is used on many of the Top 500 HPC machines across the World.
-Grex's current OOD v.3 instance runs on a dedicared login node [**ood.hpc.umanitoba.ca**](https://ood.hpc.umanitoba.ca "Grex OOD").
+Grex's current OOD v.3 instance runs on a dedicated login node [**ood.hpc.umanitoba.ca**](https://ood.hpc.umanitoba.ca "Grex OOD").
 It is available only from UManitoba IP addresses -- that is, your computer should be on the UM Campus network or the UM VPN to connect.

 To connect from outside the UM network, please install and start [UManitoba Virtual Private Network](https://umanitoba.ca/information-services-technology/my-security/vpn-support "UofM VPN").
 OOD relies on in-browser VNC sessions; so, a modern browser with HTML5 support is required; we recommend Google Chrome or Firefox and its derivatives (Waterfox, for example).